algosup/2024-2025-project-3-quickest-path-team-6/README.md

 1. **Obtain the project source**

+**Clone the repository**:

 - Open your terminal
 - Clone this repository by typing `git clone https://github.com/algosup/2024-2025-project-3-quickest-path-team-6`
 - Type `cd 2024-2025-project-3-quickest-path-team-6` to get into the project's directory
+- Type `cd Src` to get into the source folder

+**Get the source code via a release**:

+- Get the latest release [here](https://github.com/algosup/2024-2025-project-3-quickest-path-team-6/releases)
+- Download the `.zip` file
+- Get into the project's directory

 2. **Assure everything is set up**

-- Type `cd Src` to get into the source folder
-- Assure a .csv file is located in the Src folder
+- Assure a .csv file is located in the current directory

 3. **Run the program**